-LATEST UPDATE ABOUT THE COVID-19 EMERGENCY
+LATEST UPDATE ABOUT COVID-19

 You can check for latest news in Italy by going to the Ministero della Salute, in English, for more useful information.

-While waiting for the world to get back on its feet, we have now launched our Through Eternity Virtual Tours.
-Since you can’t travel to Italy yet, we decided in the meantime to bring Italy to you!
-Our expert guides will take you to the most spectacular sites of Rome, Venice, Naples, Pompeii and Florence, and thanks to high-resolution images, videos and the captivating narrative of our guides, you will enjoy Italy’s wonders from the comfort of your own home - and give you the inspiration to start preparing for your next Italian adventure!
+For those of you still not able to travel, we have an array of Through Eternity Virtual Tours where our expert guides will take you to the most spectacular sites of Rome, Venice, Naples, Pompeii and Florence, and thanks to high-resolution images, videos and the captivating narrative of our guides, you will enjoy Italy’s wonders from the comfort of your own home - and give you the inspiration to start preparing for your next Italian adventure!

 CALENDAR OF THE MAIN ARCHAEOLOGICAL SITES AND MUSEUMS IN ITALY